 Non-Credit Courses – Courses for which regular College credit is not awarded and which cannot be used to meet the requirements for a degree or certificate.

 Non-Credit Courses; State Aidable – A subgroup of non-credit courses which are eligible for State operating budget aid; only remedial courses are in this subgroup.
 (S)

 Non-Matriculated Student – A student who is enrolled at the college to take certain credit courses, but who has neither formally matriculated nor is considered by the institution to be currently pursuing a specific type of degree.
 (S)

 Part-time Student – A student who is enrolled for fewer than 12 credit hours in a given semester.
 (S)

 Returning Student – A student in the current term who has been enrolled at the college, but was not enrolled in the previous term.
 In the case of the fall term, "previous term" shall include both the previous summer and spring terms; e.g., a student in the fall of 2006 is a returning student if he/she was previously enrolled at the college but in neither the spring 2006 nor summer 2006 terms.
 (S)

 STEM - Science, Technology, Engineering, and Mathematics.
 MCC categorizes academic programs as being composed of two categories: “Applied STEM” and “Transfer STEM.”
-This link shows the definition by our advising codes.
-It was approved by the Academic Leadership Council in 2012, and by the Provost and the Vice President of EDIWS.
+Download this pdf of MCC's advising codes that was approved by the Academic Leadership Council in 2012, and by the Provost and the Vice President of EDIWS.